pommicket/ted/README.md

 Ctrl+! (run shell command), then run `grep -n search_term *.py`, for example (on Windows, you will need to have cygwin or something in your PATH for this to work).
 The `-n` ensures that ted can jump to the results, just like jumping to build errors.
+- ted uses PCRE for regular expressions.
+This means that when using find+replace, if you want to replace with a captured group, you need to use `$1`, not (as you might expect) `\1`.

 ### Configuration